-Motor vehicle versus bicycle accidents most often occur because of a failure of the driver of the motor vehicle to see the bicyclist.
-This occurs even if the cyclist is riding legally on the street, sidewalk, or in the bike lane.
-Examples of negligent vehicle operation leading to injuries includes:
+Motor vehicle accidents between bicyclists and motor vehicles often occur because the driver of the car does not see the cyclist.
+This tends to happen even if the cyclist is riding legally on the street, sidewalk, or in the bike lane.
+Some examples of negligent vehicle operation leading to bicycle injuries include:

-- Negligent crossing of vehicle through bike lane
+- The negligent crossing of the vehicle through a bike lane

-- Failure to see cyclist who is crossing at intersection
+- Failure to see a cyclist crossing the intersection

-- Failure to see cyclist riding on the sidewalk
+- Failure to see a cyclist riding on the sidewalk

-- Failure to see cyclist in bike lane when opening vehicle door
+- Failure to see a cyclist in the bike lane while opening a car door

-You may have a claim against a landowner if you are injured on your bicycle on the property of another.
-Landowners often fail to maintain roadways and parking lots resulting in an accident.
+If you are injured on your bicycle on someone else’s property, you may have a claim against a landowner.
+Landowners often fail to maintain roadways and parking lots.
 Common types of surface hazards include: